car-washing

 Invest Your Time In Hand-Washing Your Car

 Did you know that experts recommend washing your car weekly?
-If you are going to wash your car this often and prefer using automatic car washes over hand washing, then make sure you take your vehicle to a touch-less car wash rather than a standard one.
+If you are going to wash your car this often and prefer using automatic car washes over hand washing, then make sure you take your vehicle to a touchless car wash rather than a standard one.
 The contact between your car and the brushes can wear down your auto body paint and cause damage quickly.

 Don’t Skip the Polish

 After washing your car, it’s time for the polish.
 Actually, experts recommend polishing your vehicle about once a year.
 Polishing brings out the shine in your car by adding luster, but it doesn’t protect it like wax does.
-If you own a darker color car, adding polish will really bring out the shine.
+If you own a darker car, adding polish will bring out the shine.
 We recommend using a high-quality polish such as Mothers California Gold Micro-Polishing Glaze.

 *IMPORTANT: Make sure to get the polish off before it completely dries.
 Trying to take dry polish off of your car could scratch your auto body paint.*